-The Company has a senior secured credit facility ("the Credit Facility") that provides for a revolving credit facility with committed availability of up to \$140,000, which may be increased, at the option of the Company, up to a maximum of \$175,000, and a term loan in the amount of \$15,000.
+The Company has a senior secured credit facility ("the Credit Facility") with Wells Fargo Bank, N.A. ("Wells Fargo") that provides for a revolving credit facility with committed availability of up to \$140,000, which may be increased, at the option of the Company, up to a maximum of

+\$175,000, and a term loan in the amount of \$15,000.
 The Credit Facility also includes a \$15,000 sublimit for letters of credit and a \$15,000 sublimit for swingline loans.
 The availability under the revolving credit line within the Credit Facility is subject to a borrowing base, which is based on eligible accounts receivable, eligible inventory and certain real estate, subject to reserves as determined by the lender, and is also limited by amounts outstanding under the Florida Mortgage (see Note 7(b)).
-In conjunction with the sale of Hirschmann on August 31, 2017 (see Note 2), the Company paid down substantially all of the outstanding balance of the revolving credit facility, as well as the entire outstanding balance of the term loan, which is not renewable.
-As of February 28, 2019, there was no balance outstanding under the revolving credit facility.
-The remaining availability under the revolving credit line of the Credit Facility was \$86,685 as of February 28, 2019.
+In conjunction with the sale of Hirschmann on August 31, 2017 (see Note 2), the Company repaid the outstanding balance of the term loan, which is not renewable.
+As of February 29, 2020, there was no balance outstanding under the revolving credit facility.
+The remaining availability under the revolving credit line of the Credit Facility was \$84,436 as of February 29, 2020.